spierman/autumn/README.md

 ### License

-Monolog is licensed under the MIT License - see the `LICENSE` file for details
+Autumn is licensed under the MIT License - see the `LICENSE` file for details

 ### Acknowledgements